 Do for yourself what you are about to do for your dogs.
 Make it a point to get out in the sun every day.
 No sunglasses.
 It is neither necessary nor advisable to look at the sun in order for the rays to enter the iris.
 Just 30 minutes in direct sunlight is equivalent to 500 mg. of vitamin D. Forget what the experts say and “expose” yourself to the sun.
 People have done so for thousands of years.

-In closing, I am struck by past cognition.
-Much of this is extracted from my ShowSight magazine columns of the early nineties.
-Today Zoloft and Ambien are among the top ten prescriptions written in the U.S. and incredibly, valium and Prozac are now common veterinary prescriptions.
+In closing, I want to stress that Zoloft and Ambien are among the top ten prescriptions written in the U.S. and incredibly, Valium and Prozac are now common veterinary prescriptions.
 Why do dogs need Prozac?
 Now you know.

 So turn out the lights, go to bed when it’s dark, get up with the sun, and live in the light.
 Be a sun-seeker for your own health and that of your dogs; use natural spectrum bulbs; and avoid fluorescent lighting.
-You now know how to keep your family and your dogs fertile, healthy, and off anti-depressants!
+In so doing you will vastly increase your health and that of your dogs.

 If you breed or show dogs, get your news at TheDogPress.com

 TheJudgesPlace.com especially for Judges, professional and owner handlers.